 If your self-education expenses are deductible, you can claim expenses such as course or tuition fees, student and amenities fees, textbooks, academic journals and stationery expenses.
-You can also claim a deduction for depreciating assets that cost \$300 or less or the decline in value of any depreciating assets which cost more than \$300 that you use for your work-related study.
+You can claim a deduction for depreciating assets that cost \$300 or less or claim a deduction for the decline in value of any depreciating assets which cost more than \$300, that you use for your work-related study.

-If you study at home, you may also be able to claim work from home running expenses, but not occupancy expenses.
+If you study from home, you may also be able to claim work from home running expenses, but not occupancy expenses.